broadinstitute/gatk/README.md

 * To run tests and compute coverage reports, run **`./gradlew jacocoTestReport`**.
 The report is then in `build/reports/jacoco/test/html/index.html`.
   (IntelliJ has a good coverage tool that is preferable for development).

-* We use [Travis-CI](https://travis-ci.org/broadinstitute/gatk) as our continuous integration provider.
+* We use [Github Actions](https://github.com/broadinstitute/gatk/actions/workflows/gatk-tests.yml) as our continuous integration provider.

-    * Before merging any branch make sure that all required tests pass on travis.
+    * Before merging any branch make sure that all required tests pass on Github.
-    * Every travis build will upload the test results to our GATK Google Cloud Storage bucket.
+    * Every Actions build will upload the test results to our GATK Google Cloud Storage bucket and a zipped artifact upload.
-      A link to the uploaded report will appear at the very bottom of the travis log.
+      A link to the uploaded report will appear at the very bottom of the github actions log.
       Look for the line that says `See the test report at`.
+      Test github actions test artifacts will not show up on the webpage until the entire test has concluded.
       If TestNG itself crashes there will be no report generated.

 * We use [Broad Jenkins](https://gatk-jenkins.broadinstitute.org/view/Performance/) for our long-running tests and performance tests.